FUKA-INNOVATIONS/iKnow-app/README.md

 - Airplane mode event > app crashes on api 31, 32, 33
 - UI improvements > Not symmetric..
 - Reset URL check animation on empty text filed after a search
+- Warning user if no network connection on URL check

 Theme and usability